 - That space will not contribute to the oppression of traditionally oppressed and marginalized groups.

-Members of the Editorial Collective are permitted to hide posts or comments as long as that person's decision is based on at least one of the following three points:
+Members of the editorial collective will hide articles and comments based on at least one of the following points:

-- The post or comment constitutes abuse of the newswire (see note below);
+- The article or comment constitutes abuse of the newswire (see note below);

-- The post or comment undermines the Principles of Unity of the SF Bay Area IMC; e.g., right-wing propaganda or hate speech; or
+- The article or comment undermines Indybay's Principles of Unity; e.g., right-wing propaganda or hate speech; or

-- The post or comment constitutes a spam attack (see below) on the newswire.
+- The article or comment constitutes a spam attack (see below) on the newswire.

-Commenting on posts is an essential feature to the democratic nature of Indymedia.
-It allows points to be refuted, ideas to be expounded upon, arguments to be had, and discussions to be hashed out.
-If you disagree with the content of a particular post that someone has posted or can provide further relevant information, you can say so by commenting via the "add your own comments" link at the bottom of each post.
+Commenting on posts is an essential aspect of Indybay.
+It allows, more information to be added, points to be refuted, ideas to be expounded upon, arguments to be had, and discussions to be hashed out.
+If you disagree with the content of a particular post that someone has contributed or can provide further relevant information, you can say so by commenting via the "Add Your Comments" link at the bottom of each post.

-The process for hiding and editing comments will be the same as that for posts.
+The process for hiding and editing comments is the same as that for articles.
 Special care will be taken to not stifle rational debate and dialogue.
-To be clear, flame wars are not generally considered debate and/or dialogue, while cogent arguments and analyses are.
+To be clear, flamewars are not generally considered debate and/or dialogue, while cogent arguments and analyses are.

 A spam attack is defined as a pattern of abuse of the newswire by a particular poster or posters.
-If the editorial collective reaches consensus (at a meeting or on the mailing list) that an individual is launching a spam attack on the SF Bay Area IMC newswire, the spammer's posts and/or comments may be hidden from the newswire by a member of the editorial collective.
-Alternately, the posts may be linked together so as to occupy only one spot on the newswire.
+If there is a spam attack on the Indybay newswire, the spammer's posts will be hidden.

 The phrase "abuse of the newswire" is necessarily vague.
 Editorial collective participants each have different conceptions of what this means, so each proposal to hide/edit posts or comments will be taken on a case-by-case basis.

-The term "post" refers to anything that is self-published by a reader/participant and which appears on the newswire in the right hand column of the front page and feature pages.
+The term "post" refers to anything that is self-published by a reader/participant and which appears on the newswire.

-This document, as are all SF Bay Area IMC policies, is constantly up for review and debate.
+This document, and all Indybay policies, is constantly up for review and debate.
 The editorial collective invites suggestions, comments, criticisms and ideas to improve this editorial policy.